 For example, you can help prevent any potential falls by removing any trip hazards and also installing handrails or grab bars in critical areas.
 Simply think about how you can reduce the chance of injury, ultimately, the safer their home is, the longer they will be able to stay there.

 Take the time to enjoy activities together

 People with dementia can continue to enjoy lots of different activities individually and with others too.
-Remaining both physically and mentally active will actually help them to focus on the positive and fun aspects of life.
+Remaining both physically and mentally active will help them to focus on the positive and fun aspects of life.

-Take the time to enjoy activities together and spend some time together that isn’t centred around dementia and caring for them.
+Take the time to enjoy activities together and spend some time together that isn’t centered around dementia and caring for them.
 These activities don’t have to be extreme, something as basic as going for a walk, listening to a CD or looking after a pet will be great.
 This time together will mean a lot to your elderly family member or friend.

 Never hesitate to ask for help

 Unfortunately, lots of people struggle by themselves because they are too ashamed to ask for help.
 This isn’t good for you or your loved one and can cause lots of issues further down the line.
 Caregiving for someone with dementia is not easy and there will certainly be moments when you need a hand or someone to talk to.

 Reach out to a company that specialized in elderly care at home, they can take some pressure off of your shoulders.
 You can also look into private respite care, give yourself a break and some time to refresh now and then so that you can provide better care.